Today LEGO celebrates its 85th anniversary, more than eight decades and business is better than ever, but it’s not just kids stuff.

 You could go and throw them all into a pile and start building but you’ll find that causes some frustrations.
 It is sort of like playing three dimensional Where’s Waldo, some parts are easier to pick out but others will drive you insane (Unless you have an eagle-eyed sister at the ready).

 Learning to group your parts, I’d point out that the instructions actually suggest this up front, but being a stubborn human it is really a lesson that is most effectively learned through experience.
 This organization is even more useful when it comes to the spare parts and extra bricks you collect over time.
-Finding a system is valuable, whether that is by color, size, class or any system that makes sense to your brain.
+Finding a system is valuable, whether that is by colour, size, class or any system that makes sense to your brain.

 Watching The Something Take Form is Incredibly Satisfying